When an American citizen dies abroad, consular officers:

 - send signed copies of the Consular Report of Death of an American Citizen Abroad to the next-of-kin or legal representative, for use in settling estate matters in the U.S.

 The ACS section at the U.S. Embassy in Phnom Penh can assist family and friends if an American citizen dies in Cambodia.
-A consular officer will contact the next-of-kin and provide information about the disposition of remains locally or the return of the remains to the U.S. The disposition of remains is affected by local laws, customs, and facilities, which are often vastly different from those in the U.S.
+A consular officer will contact the next-of-kin and provide information about the disposition of remains locally or the return of the remains to the U.S. The disposition of remains is affected by local laws, customs, and facilities, which are often vastly different from those in the US.
+For detailed information please go here.

 The cost of preparing and returning the remains to the U.S. is high and must be paid by the family.
 The Department of State has no funds to assist in the return of remains or ashes of American citizens who die abroad.
 Upon completion of all formalities, the consular officer abroad prepares an official consular Report of Death Abroad, based upon the Cambodian death certificate, and sends it to the next-of-kin or legal representative for use in U.S. courts to settle estate matters.